asad2050/Online-Shop/README.md

 1. Rename the `sample.env` file to `.env`.
 2. Copy and paste the environment variables into the `.env` file.
+3. Create Stripe Account and pass its key in STRIPE_KEY env variable.If you don't want to use stripe Comment Out the part where stripe is used in  `controllers/orders.controller.js`
-3. Set up the PostgreSQL database and update the `.env` file with the appropriate database connection details.
+4. Set up the PostgreSQL database and update the `.env` file with the appropriate database connection details.
 If you're using Neon, your variables should start with `PG_`.
-4. **Cloudinary Setup**:
+5. **Cloudinary Setup**:
    - Create an account on [Cloudinary](https://cloudinary.com/) if you don’t have one.
    - Obtain your Cloudinary credentials (Cloud Name, API Key, API Secret) from the Cloudinary dashboard.
    - Add the following variables to your `.env` file: